Valuable Documents: What to Protect During a Catastrophe

 When disaster strikes, there’s nothing more important than keeping your friends and family members safe.
 While many of your personal belongings can be replaced following a wildfire or storm, there are certain records that you value.
 It’s a good idea to plan ahead and secure those documents.

-If you know that a natural disaster is headed your way, there are several steps you can take to prevent the papers you need from being damaged or destroyed.
+If you know that a natural disaster is headed your way, there are several steps you can take to fire- or disaster-proof your home to help prevent the papers you need from being damaged or destroyed.
 Gathering important documents in advance is critical.
 If you’re unprepared, trying to find what you need could be time-consuming and exhausting.

 Records to protect